Hank Azaria: Film work

 Since Huff's conclusion in 2006, Azaria has continued to make multiple film appearances.
-He played the smooth-talking Whit in David Schwimmer's directorial debut Run Fatboy Run (2007).
+He played the smooth-talking Whit Bloom in David Schwimmer's directorial debut Run Fatboy Run (2007).
 During production he became good friends with co-star Simon Pegg, performing The Simpsons voices on request, frequently distracting Pegg when he was supposed to be filming.
 He worked with Stiller again on 2009's Night at the Museum: Battle of the Smithsonian in which Azaria played the villainous pharaoh Kah Mun Rah, utilizing a Boris Karloff accent.
 Although the film received mixed reviews, critics praised Azaria's performance.
 Perry Seibert of TV Guide wrote that "thanks to Azaria, a master of comic timing.
 His grandiose, yet slightly fey bad guy is equally funny when he's chewing out minions as he is when deliberating if Oscar the Grouch and Darth Vader are evil enough to join his team."
-He appeared as Abraham in Year One (2009), Dr. Knight in 2010's Love & Other Drugs, and played Deep Throat director Gerard Damiano in Lovelace (2013).
+He appeared as Abraham in Year One (2009), Dr. Stan Knight in 2010's Love & Other Drugs, and played Deep Throat director Gerard Damiano in Lovelace (2013).

-Azaria played Gargamel in the computer-animated/live-action adaptation of The Smurfs (2011).
+Azaria played Gargamel in the animated/live-action adaptation of The Smurfs (2011).
 Azaria wore a prosthetic nose, ears, buck teeth, eyebrows and a wig, as well as shaving his head.
 He spent approximately 130 hours in the make-up chair over the course of the production.
 Azaria considered Gargamel's voice to be the most important part of his performance.
 The producers wanted an "old, failed, Shakespearean actor" voice, but Azaria felt this would lack energy and wanted something more Eastern European.
 He eventually selected a voice similar to that of Paul Winchell's from the cartoon.
 Azaria disliked the cartoon when it first aired, and considered Gargamel too one-dimensional a character and "just this straight villain"; he opted to make Gargamel "more sarcastic" than in the cartoon, but "discovered that there's no way to play Gargamel without screaming your head off at certain points – ramping him up and getting him very upset over Smurfs".
 He interpreted him as "very lonely", adding that "he hates the Smurfs because they're such a happy family.
 He wants in really badly.
 I think he wants to be embraced as a Smurf".
 Azaria worked with the writers to "infuse" the script with some of his ideas about the character, "particularly with the 'married' relationship between Gargamel and [his cat] Azreal [sic]" which Azaria conceived.